asseco-pst/watch-your-language/scopes.md

 ## What it is
 Scope is what we call a *set of rules* that determines where and how a variable (identifier) can be looked-up.

 There are two kinds of look-ups.
-The LHS (left-hand-side) reference, when you are doing an assigning to a variable and the RHS look-up (right-hand-side), when you are retrieving a variable value.
+The LHS (left-hand-side) reference and the RHS (right-hand-side) look-up.

-## LHS and RHS look up
+## LHS and RHS

-**LHS** (left-hand-side) occurs every time you are trying to assign a value to a variable.
+**LHS** (left-hand-side) reference occurs every time you are trying to assign a value to a variable.
 Think of it like **"who's the target of the assignment"**

-**RHS** (right-hand-side) occurs every time you are trying to access to the value from a variable.
+**RHS** (right-hand-side) look-up occurs every time you are trying to access to the value from a variable.
 Think of it like **"who's the source of the assignment"**

 ### LHS example